The ultimate single groups espresso machine providing extreme precision

 An additional aspect of the progressive pre-infusion cylinder is some cleaning.
 After the extraction process is ended, the remaining pressure inside the basket is purged through the internal tube and solenoid, then to the drain.

 When this pressure has vanished the spring pushes back the piston.
 All clean water inside the cylinder is forced through the solenoid towards the drain.
-This flushes the internals of the solenoids.
+This rinses the internals of the solenoids.
 Of course the tube between solenoid and coffee is not flushed, so back-flushing is still needed once in a while.

 The steam boiler has two probes to monitor the level of the water inside.